IAM-ZeroTrustRon/SOC-Incident-Response-Capstone/README.md

 ## Disclaimer

-This project was performed entirely inside an isolated VirtualBox lab network against intentionally vulnerable training targets, for educational purposes as part of a cybersecurity certificate program.
+This project was performed entirely inside an isolated VM Oracle Box lab network against intentionally vulnerable training targets, for educational purposes as part of a cybersecurity certificate program.
 No commands, scripts, or techniques in this repository were run against, or are intended for use against, any system